emkowale/eject/README.md

 ## 📦 Overview

-**Eject** is a WordPress/WooCommerce plugin that automates vendor purchasing and work-order preparation.
+**Eject** builds vendor purchase orders from WooCommerce **On hold** orders.
-It scans all new WooCommerce orders entering the **Processing** state, groups items by their **Vendor Code**, and builds purchase orders (POs) per vendor run.
+It looks at every on-hold order, groups line items by vendor code, and generates a PO per vendor with size/color breakdowns.

 Each PO tracks items by **Item → Color → Size → Quantity** and marks the linked WooCommerce orders with private notes for traceability.